brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 Defensive Wall

-**Create** 5 Goods, 2 Influence, 5 Labor (260 gp); **Time** 12 days
+**Create** 5 Goods, 2 Influence, 5 Labor (260 gp; **Time** 12 days

 **Size** 20—40 squares

 This simple wooden wall, fence, or hedge surrounds your structure and provides a modicum of security.
-It is no taller than 10 feet, includes a single gate with a simple lock, and can be scaled with a DC 14 [Climb](skills/climb#_climb) check.
-It can be constructed as a stone wall—increasing the height by up to 10 feet and the [Climb](skills/climb#_climb) DC to 20—by doubling the price.
+It is no taller than 10 feet, includes a single gate with a simple lock, and can be scaled with a DC 14 [Climb](skill_dir/climb#_climb check.
+It can be constructed as a stone wall—increasing the height by up to 10 feet and the [Climb](skill_dir/climb#_climb) DC to 20—by doubling the price.
 If combined with a Guard Post, this can be a walkable wall with a parapet.

 Dock